Verifying Application Module Structure

 The verification includes the following rules:

-• Explicitly allowed application module dependencies only (optional) — An application module can optionally define allowed dependencies via @ApplicationModule(allowedDependencies = …).
+• Explicitly allowed application module dependencies only (optional) — an application module can optionally define allowed dependencies via @ApplicationModule(allowedDependencies = …).
 If those are configured, dependencies to other application modules are rejected.
 See Explicit Application Module Dependencies and Named Interfaces for details.